KhronosGroup/SYCL_Reference/source/iface/host_accessor.rst

-The ``host_accessor`` class provides access to data in a ``buffer`` from host code that is outside of a command (i.e. do not use this class to access a buffer inside a host task).
+The ``host_accessor`` class provides access to data in a ``buffer`` from host code that is outside of a command (i.e. do not use this class to access a buffer from inside device code or a host task).

 As with ``accessor``, the dimensionality of ``host_accessor`` must match the underlying buffer, however, there is a special case